ABI-Software/software-development-guidelines/README.md

 because of how these failures can be intermittent due to issues such as DNS).

-Gven that most software projects of the ABI are of the free or open source nature, there are many free-to-use services readily available to achieve CI, without having to deploy specific infrastructure such as Buildbot or Jenkins.
+Given that most software projects of the ABI are of the free or open source nature, there are many free-to-use services readily available to achieve CI, without having to deploy specific infrastructure such as Buildbot or Jenkins.
 While certain projects at the ABI do make use of